Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research

 \begin{overviewbox}\textbf{Box 1 | A Case Study in LLM Pollution Detection and Incidence} In a recent study we conducted with participants recruited via Prolific, we found that a lack of bot protection measures led to an alarming rate of seemingly bot-generated answers.
+This example is used here illustratively to demonstrate the types of challenges that can arise in practice rather than to report new empirical findings.
 In our initial pilot study, we only tracked copying and pasting on a page containing an open-ended question.
 Notably, 45\% of participants engaged in one or both of these actions, suggesting potential cases of \emph{Partial LLM Mediation} and \emph{Full LLM Delegation}.
 Even to an untrained eye, some of these responses were obviously generated by LLMs, representing, for instance, cases of overly-abstract summarisations of all previous instructions.
 Given these results, we implemented the following measures for the main study: \begin{itemize} \item Implemented two reCAPTCHA v2 checkpoints at the beginning and middle of our survey, asking participants to confirm that they are not bots by checking a box and potentially completing a short validation test (0.2\% failed to advance); \item Activated Qualtrics' version of reCAPTCHA v3, which uses information about users' behaviour and past activity to assign each a score between 0 and 1, with lower scores indicating likely bot activity (2.7\% participants scored lower than 0.7, a threshold we determined on the basis of our piloting, with the lowest score being 0.2); \item Added a honeypot question that included white text invisible to humans, but readable to bots scraping all content (1.6\% participants included our study-irrelevant keyword ``hazelnut''; out of these 16 participants, only 2 had low reCAPTCHA v3 scores); \item Prevented copy-pasting, while still tracking which participants attempted these actions (4.7\% participants attempted to copy and/or paste text). \end{itemize} While these incidence rates were less concerning than those observed during piloting, we still identified identical nonsensical responses from a few different participants who otherwise appeared legitimate, having passed our honeypot question, having obtained perfect reCAPTCHA scores, and not having been flagged for copying/pasting.
 This suggests that even the above measures were insufficient for detecting different forms of LLM Pollution, further emphasising the scope of the problem. \end{overviewbox}